zytedata/zyte-autoextract/README.rst

 Retries
 ~~~~~~~

-By default, the command-line interface will automatically retry Network and
+By default, we will automatically retry Network and Request-level errors.
-Request-level errors.
-You could also enable Query-level errors retrying by
+You could also enable Query-level errors retries
-specifying the ``--max-query-error-retries`` argument.
+by specifying the ``--max-query-error-retries`` argument.

+Enable Query-level retries to increase the success rate
+at the cost of more requests being performed
+if you are interested in a higher success rate.

 .. code-block::